Best Coffee Makers For Camping

 - t, there are multiple materials that will provide the same end result; although some are superior to others.
 Throughout the entries on this list, a lot of them altered in terms of exterior design.
 Still, all manufacturers either chose stainless steel, glass, or plastic (or a combination).

-Each has their advantages, but stainless steel may be the winner in terms of pure quality.
+Each has its advantages, but stainless steel may be the winner in terms of pure quality.
 Any coffee makers that sport a stainless steel exterior are virtually indestructible.
 By “virtually” this accounts for idiots who will purposely try to cause damage to the stainless steel to prove a useless point.
 Accidental cracks and breaks are very unlikely to happen unless a serious accident happens.
 Also, stainless steel will provide great protection against rust.
 Thus, making the visual appeal and craftsmanship superior for years on end.
 Lastly, this type of steel will keep the coffee hot inside (without damaging it as it is heat-resistant), while keeping the exterior cool to the touch.

 Not too many are, but what happens if a coffee maker is constructed from plastic?
 Do not be fooled, plastic is not a bad material.
 A couple of benefits for using it include an exterior that is harder to break than glass (most generally), it is resistant to corrosion and it possessing tremendous insulating properties.

 Really, all three will suffice but stainless steel may be the one to prioritize over the others.